-Vocational qualifications are either work-related qualifications designed to enable learners to gain the skills required to perform a particular job, or qualifications that may be taken as part of a wider study programme or an apprenticeship.
+Vocational qualifications are either work-related qualifications designed to enable students to gain the skills required to perform a particular job, or qualifications that may be taken as part of a wider study programme or an apprenticeship.

-Schools and colleges may offer qualifications that are not included in the DfE performance tables, if approved for teaching to 16-19 year olds by the Secretary of State for Education in England under Section 96, where this is in the best interests of individual learners.
+Schools and colleges may offer qualifications that are not included in the DfE performance tables, if approved for teaching to 16-19 year olds by the Secretary of State for Education in England under Section 96, where this is in the best interests of individual students.

-In this qualification learners will use knowledge and skills to enable them to work effectively with deafblind people who use Deafblind Manual in a variety of everyday settings, including conversations, socialising, education, personnel and employment.
+In this qualification students will use knowledge and skills to enable them to work effectively with deafblind people who use Deafblind Manual in a variety of everyday settings, including conversations, socialising, education, personnel and employment.